Expand your data science and machine learning skills with Python, R, SQL, Spark, and TensorFlow

 Hardware and/or installation requirements:

 - A laptop or a high-resolution tablet with keyboard with a recently updated web browser installed (No locally installed software or packages are required.
-This training uses Cloudera Data Science Workbench [CDSW].)
+This training uses CDSW.)

 Python and R are the leading open source languages for data science and machine learning, but getting comfortable with both of these languages requires grappling with different syntaxes, conventions, and terminology.
-Pairs of ostensibly comparable packages from PyPI and CRAN often have fundamentally different interfaces, and APIs connecting Python and R to the same external systems are often incongruous.
-Furthermore, when data scientists attempt to scale workflows from smaller local datasets to larger distributed datasets, they must contend with additional frameworks and interfaces with idiosyncrasies beyond those in the core Python and R ecosystems.
+Pairs of ostensibly comparable packages from the Python Package index (PyPI) and CRAN often have fundamentally different interfaces, and APIs connecting Python and R to the same external systems are often incongruous.
+Furthermore, when you attempt to scale workflows from smaller local datasets to larger distributed datasets, you have to contend with additional frameworks and interfaces with idiosyncrasies beyond those in the core Python and R ecosystems.
 But these differences belie a set of fundamental abstractions common to these systems.

-Ian Cook illuminates the underlying commonalities of these systems through intuitive explanations and straightforward demonstrations.
-You’ll learn how:
+Ian Cook explores the underlying commonalities of these systems through intuitive explanations and straightforward demonstrations.

-- The two-dimensional data structures familiar to data scientists—including SQL tables, NumPy arrays, pandas DataFrames, R data frames, Spark DataFrames, and TensorFlow datasets—are all implementations of the same abstract concept, with only a few important differences.
+- The two-dimensional data structures familiar to data scientists (SQL tables, NumPy arrays, pandas DataFrames, R data frames, Spark DataFrames, and TensorFlow datasets) are all implementations of the same abstract concept with only a few important differences

-- Popular data manipulation interfaces—including SQL, pandas, dplyr, and the Spark DataFrame API—are all based on the same set of relational operations.
+- Popular data manipulation interfaces (SQL, pandas, dplyr, and the Spark DataFrame API) are all based on the same set of relational operations

-- Machine learning workflows implemented using popular packages and frameworks—including scikit-learn, the caret package for R, Spark MLlib, and the TensorFlow Estimator API—all follow the same fundamental steps: input training data, define features and labels, train model, evaluate model, and make predictions.
+- Machine learning workflows implemented using popular packages and frameworks (scikit-learn, the caret package for R, Spark MLlib, and the TensorFlow Estimator API) all follow the same fundamental steps: input training data, define features and labels, train model, evaluate model, and make predictions

 By exploring and running Python and R code in Cloudera Data Science Workbench (CDSW), you’ll gain familiarity with these these two languages and their ecosystems of data science tools, plus SQL, Spark, and TensorFlow.
 By practicing on sets of equivalent data science and machine learning workflows implemented using these different languages and frameworks, you’ll overcome the obstacles to getting started using these tools.